-Your visitors may be women in their 50’s and your site topic is skin care but does not necessarily mean a girly pink “vibe”.
+Your visitors may be women in their 50s and your site topic is skincare but does not necessarily mean a girly pink “vibe”.

 4. Your current logo (pros and cons)

 Tell them exactly what you like and – more importantly – what you don’t like about the current logo.

 You can also mention how many colors you want the logo to include.

 6. The text

 And if you do want text, what will it be?
-Your site name without the .com extension or with it?
-Do you want a your tag line embedded in the logo itself too or not?
+Is it your site name?
+With or without the .com extension?
+Do you want your tagline embedded in the logo itself or not?

 7. The fonts

 Is there a particular font that you like or want to use?
 This is the time to let the designer know.

 Do you want a text-only logo?
 Or one with an image?
 Or maybe just a clever image without the text?
-And if you do want an image, then try to give your designer more direction.

 If you’re imagining a logo that has an intricate mascot on it, then this would probably require a designer that specializes in mascots (and charges accordingly).

 8. Overall style

-If you’re not very graphics-oriented and have no idea about style, that’s ok.
+If you have no idea about style, that’s ok.
 You don’t have to specify a style and frankly, it’s probably best that you don’t try to.